NOACA COMPLAINT PROCESS

 Filing Complaints of Discrimination

-- Any person who feels that he/she has been subjected to discrimination based on race, color or national origin under Title VI of the Civil Rights Act of 1964, or other forms of discrimination under related nondiscrimination laws and regulations may file a complaint with NOACA.
+- Any person who feels that he/she has been subjected to discrimination based on race, color or national origin under Title VI of the Civil Rights Act of 1964, Section 504 of the Rehabilitation Act of 1973, the Civil Rights Restoration Act of 1987, the Americans with Disabilities Act of 1990, 23 USC 324, 42 USC 610, and the DOT Order on Environmental Justice and Executive Order 12898, or other forms of discrimination under related nondiscrimination laws and regulations may file a complaint with NOACA.

 - Complaints should be in writing, signed by the complainant or his/her representative(s), and must include the complainant(s) name, address, and telephone number.
 NOACA provides an online complaint form that is available the website.
 Allegations of discrimination received via postal mail or e-mail will be acknowledged and processed.
 Allegations received by telephone will be documented in writing and provided to the complainant(s) for review before processing.